spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/working-with-media-collections/defining-media-collections.md

         //add options
         ...

-    // you can define as much collections as needed
+    // you can define as many collections as needed
     $this->addMediaCollection('my-other-collection');
         //add options
         ...